 Have a robust CRM and ERP system in place:

-CRM enables companies to keep track of customer movements from placing of a sales order to invoice generation and subsequent warranty, service events.
-These days companies also store mobile phone, email, name, age, anniversaries, repeat purchases, loyalty points earned.
-This, in turn, enables companies to understand the customers buying patterns, behaviour, lifestyle and develop new products with those factors in mind.
-Having an ERP system as the backbone enables the company to integrate several functions with in the company from production, inventory control, marketing, sales, distribution, finance, HR into an integrated whole thereby enabling better decision making.
+CRM enables companies to keep track of customer movements from placing a sales order to invoice generation and subsequent warranty, service events.
+These days companies also store mobile phones, email, name, age, anniversaries, repeat purchases, loyalty points earned.
+This, in turn, enables companies to understand the customers buying patterns, behavior, lifestyle and develop new products with those factors in mind.
+Having an ERP system as the backbone enables the company to integrate several functions within the company from production, inventory control, marketing, sales, distribution, finance, HR into an integrated whole thereby enabling better decision making.

-ERP and CRM were considered suitable only for big organisations at one point in time.
+ERP and CRM were considered suitable only for big organizations at one point in time.
 However, both of them are now available at affordable pricing for small and medium businesses too.

 Have a data management platform ready: